Get Started with Account-Based Marketing

 What Is Account-Based Marketing?

-Account-based marketing (ABM) is a strategy where sales, marketing, and service teams work together to target key accounts, engage every buyer on the account, deliver connected engagements, and grow those relationships over time.
 In traditional broad-based marketing, a marketer creates a single campaign to target a large audience, which usually results in a less personalized experience.
-With ABM, internal functions join forces to identify and target accounts that are the best fit for their business.
+With account-based marketing (ABM), internal functions join forces to identify and target accounts that are the best fit for their business.
 Marketing then uses this knowledge to build highly personalized campaigns that resonate with each individual buyer on the account.

 Ultimately, companies want to partner with businesses that have invested time in getting to know them and their needs.
 They want the right fit for the long term.
 An account-centric approach to business growth puts your buyer at the center of every interaction.
 It allows you to build trust with your buyers, close deals faster, and increase the lifetime value of your customer relationships.

-Business-to-business (B2B) marketing technology has made ABM more accessible, efficient, and powerful.
-About 84% of businesses that implement account-based strategies successfully have reported an increase in return on investment.
+Business-to-business marketing technology has made ABM more accessible, efficient, and powerful.
+About 84% of businesses that implement account-based strategies have reported an increase in return on investment.

-By adding artificial intelligence (AI) to your ABM strategy, you can:
+By adding artificial intelligence to your ABM strategy, you can:

-- Identify accounts with a high revenue potential earlier in the buying cycle and surface the ones with the highest likelihood to purchase.
+- Identify key accounts with a high-revenue potential earlier in the buying cycle and surface the ones with the highest likelihood to purchase.